RDXiaoLu/SCoralDet/README.md

 ---

 ## ✨ Contributions & 📬 Contact Us
-We welcome contributions to improve this dataset!
+We welcome contributions to improve this dataset and code!
 Feel free to:

 - Report issues or bugs.
 - Submit pull requests for any enhancements.